AnChavez2026/cse15l-lab-reports/lab1.md

 # Lab Report 1
-**how to log into a course-specific account on ieng6**
+**How to log into a course-specific account on ieng6**

-**Step 1: Installing Visual Studio code. **
+**Step 1: Installing Visual Studio code.**

 * Click this link to take you to the download page below [Link](https://code.visualstudio.com/download)
   * The page should look soomething like this:

 ![Image](VSC step 1.png)

 * Next, Click on your respective download.
-For these instruction I will demonstrate downloading Visual Studio code on windows.
+For these instruction I will demonstrate downloading Visual Studio code on Windows.
 Once clicked a new page will apear showing the download on the bottom left like below:

 ![Image](VSC step 2.png)